 Tread Perilously is a podcast in which hosts Erik Amaya and author Justin Robinson watch the “worst” episodes of popular TV shows, attempting to determine if they would continue to watch the series based on the most off-key moments.

 This Week: Tequila and Bonetti's "The Rose Cadillac"

 Tread Perilously returns once again to the bizarre CBS series Tequila and Bonetti with its third episode, "The Rose Cadillac."

-The following is an interview with comic book writer/illustrator Geo Brawn IV.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Brawn about the inspiration behind his work, how he balances the writing and illustrative duties, what he hopes that readers will take away from his work, and more!
+The following is an interview with Lonnie Hughes on the currently running production, Talking Trees.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Hughes about the inspiration behind the play, his shared process in working with the cast and crew, what he hopes that audiences will take away from the story, and more!